iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 is not to design the perfect bureaucracy, but to establish that there are alternatives to a future defined entirely by commercial incentives.

-These proposals are tools to shift the Overton Window.
+These proposals are tools to shift the [Overton window](https://en.wikipedia.org/wiki/Overton_window).
 They provide a vocabulary to talk about what we actually want to talk about: the rules, the power structures, and the ultimate purpose of the systems we are building.
 They are a demand to move the debate from a simple "yes or